hassan-rahhal/Task-Manger-app/readme.md

-The Task Manager Application is a efficient tool designed to help users organize, prioritize, and manage their tasks with ease.
+The Task Manager Application is an efficient tool designed to help users organize, prioritize, and manage their tasks with ease.
 Developed using HTML, CSS, and JavaScript, the application delivers a user-friendly interface paired with robust functionality to optimize productivity.

 Key Features:
 Drag-and-Drop Functionality: Easily rearrange tasks across different categories for better organization.